 The cult members’ bodies were discovered in a mansion near San Diego, CA. The deceased all wore Nike sneakers, placed bags over their heads, and covered their bodies with purple shrouds.
 If you want to see this macabre scene recreated with dummies, you can do so at the Museum of Death in Hollywood.
 In addition to the display, the video Marshall Applewhite made explaining the reason for the mass suicide plays near the exhibit.

 The Severed Head Of Henri Landru

 Henri Ladru was a French serial killer who routinely courted and then murdered widows in Paris throughout the early 1900s.
-Landru posted a personal ad in a local paper, falsely advertising himself as a widower seeking matrimony.
-He would then lure vulnerable women to a villa just outside Paris, woo them until they signed their savings over to him, and ultimately kill and dismember them.
+Landru posted a personal ad in a local paper falsely advertising himself as a widower seeking matrimony.
+He then lured vulnerable women to a villa just outside Paris, wooed them until they signed their savings over to him, and ultimately killed and dismembered them.

 In 1919, the sister of one of Landru’s victims tipped off the authorities.
 The police closed in on Landru and raided his home, where they found incriminating evidence that included bone fragments in his oven and a list of missing women.
 Landru was eventually executed via guillotine for his crimes.

 If you want to see the remains of the famed serial killer, you can do so at the Museum of Death in Los Angeles.
 Landru’s severed, mummified head is on display behind glass.

 Dr. Anton LeVey, founder of the Church of Satan, procured the stuffed corpses of various celebrity pets over the years.
 The Museum of Death obtained some artifacts from LeVey’s personal collection.
 You can see the stuffed corpse of Liberace’s cat Candy, as well as the body of one of the Chihuahuas that belonged to actress Jayne Mansfield.
 The dog was killed in the same car crash as Mansfield on June 29, 1967.